SirBofu/dsda-doom-mbf24/mbf24_spec.md

 # MBF25 Specification v0.1-WIP

-MBF24 is built off of MBF21 and thus supports the full spec of Boom, MBF, and MBF21.
+MBF25 is built off of MBF21 and thus supports the full spec of Boom, MBF, and MBF21.
+ID24HACKED support is currently also being implemented.

 ## Weapons